 In the Chicago area, Erin is involved with organizations that promote women’s health and equality.
 She sits on the Advisory Board of Below Your Belt, L3C, which is pioneering a pelvic health app for preteen girls, and is involved with the Chicago Chapter of the U.S. National Committee for UN Women.
 Outside the office, Erin is a yogi, indoor rock-climber, and weekend brunch connoisseur.

-Alice is a massage therapist who maintains a private practice in St. Louis, MO, She has been committed to client-centered, science-compatible massage therapy since 1991.
-She assisted at NMT seminars for the NMT Center of St. Petersburg, Florida, for 10 years and studied Russian Medical and Sports Massage with the late Zhenya Kurashova Wine for over 10 years, under whose direction she taught Russian Massage for three years.
+Alice is a massage therapist who maintains a private practice in St. Louis, Missouri.
+She has been committed to client-centered, science-compatible massage therapy since 1991.
+She assisted at NMT seminars for the NMT Center of St. Petersburg, Florida, for 10 years and studied Russian Medical and Sports Massage with Zhenya Kurashova Wine for over 10 years, under whose direction she taught Russian Massage for three years.
 Most recently she has studied DNM under physiotherapist Diane Jacobs.

 Alice has a particular interest in pain rehabilitation and enjoys working with performing artists, athletes, and pregnant women.
 When not devoted to her practice, you can find her playing old time music and dancing every chance she gets.

 Mark Olson, Ph.D., LMT, is the director of the Pacific Center for Awareness and Bodywork, which offers a trauma-informed somatic bodywork program in Kauaʻi.
 He has an M.A. in Education and a Ph.D. in Neuroscience, specializing in Cognitive and Behavioral Neuropsychology and Neuroanatomy from the University of Illinois where he studied memory, attention, and eye movements.
 He enjoys giving aquatic therapy sessions as well as studying and teaching about how affective neuroscience, somatic psychology, and bodywork interface with one another.